vportens/minishell/README.md

 }
 ```

-## 2.1 Type of word
+## 2.1 Type of words
-To to differentiate if a word is a arg a file a heredoc I set a type in my struct token following different rule
+To differentiate if a word is an arg, a file or a heredoc.
+I set a type in my struct token following several rules.
-My type is set as a enum as :
+My type is set as an enum:
 ```
 enum type{
     NONE, //defaut set